dtwang/line-desktop-mcp/README.md

 2. **LINE Desktop Window Configuration**
    Please ensure that LINE Desktop is configured in "Expanded Chat Window" mode.
 In this mode, the chat window remains docked to the right side of the chat list, rather than opening as a separate independent window.

+3. **Multi-Monitor Setup**
+   If you are using multiple monitors, please ensure that the LINE Desktop application is positioned on the primary display (first monitor) for the automation to function correctly.

 ### License